Do you also get tired from hearing the phrase “student recruitment strategy” over and over again?

 Far too often, as soon as someone says “strategy”, people move into “NATO mode” (Singlish for “No Action, Talk Only”).

 Of course, it does make sense to think before you act.

 But as you start thinking more deeply and involving more people, there’s a real danger of analysis paralysis.

-One way to avoid that is to approach strategic planning with a clear framework.
+One way to avoid that is by developing your student recruitment strategy around a clear framework.
 So you know when it’s time to stop talking and start doing.
 The framework I use consists of 6 questions.

 Strategy in 6 questions

 1. Who are our ideal students?